smart-edge-open/ido-specs/doc/enhanced-platform-awareness/openness-sriov-multiple-interfaces.md

 [Custom resource definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-resources) (CRD) is used to define an additional network that can be used by Multus.

-1. The following example creates a `NetworkAttachmentDefinition` that can be used to provide an additional macvlan interface to a POD:
+1. The following example creates a `NetworkAttachmentDefinition` that can be used to provide an additional macvlan interface to a pod:
 ```bash
 cat <<EOF | kubectl create -f -
 apiVersion: "k8s.cni.cncf.io/v1"